CodeQualityCoach/DesignPatternCleanCode/docs/slides/90_Clearer-Code-Refactoring.md

 * Inject custon code to console using `Console.Setout` and cache old value
 * Reset injection in dispose and restore "normal" behaviour
 * Use class through `using (var consoleOutput = new ConsoleOutputForTest())` in `ProgramTest`
+* Use a `// cf: ` comment to point to the internet where you find your solution

 ---
 # Summary